+III.
 Methodology of the Present Study

 In the present study, an attempt has been made to estimate Compression Index as a function of soil index properties.
-A total of 42 nos. of soil samples collected from different Indian water resources projects were analysed.
+A total of 64 nos. of soil samples collected from different Indian water resources projects were analysed.
 The collected samples were subjected to laboratory investigations for the determination of geotechnical parameters namely liquid limit and compression index.
 An empirical model was developed to estimate the compression index as a function of liquid limit.
 The model results were compared with the actual compression index values, as determined by laboratory tests, and were found to be in good agreement.
-The compression index values for the collected samples were also determined using the available models in literature, and the results indicate that the present model can predict the soil compressibility more accurately.
+The compression index values for the collected samples were also determined using the available models in literature, and the results indicate that the present model can predict the soil compressibility with a good degree of accuracy.
+The predictions made by the proposed model are more accurate than 6 of the 7 models in literature and are very close to the most accurate model in literature i.e. Singh et. al (2023).